-You can extract selected regions of an eSlide in different formats and open the extracted region in another application.
-When you extract a region, you can define the exact size of the new image or use a predefined fixed size, which may be useful when preparing images for presentations or publication (see "Saving an Image of a Specific Size" on page 78).
+You can extract selected regions of an eSlide in different formats and open the extracted region in another application for research purposes.
+You can define the exact size of the new image or use a predefined fixed size, which is useful when preparing images for presentations or publication (see "Saving an Image of a Specific Size" on page 79).